by Chris Woodford. Last updated: February 11, 2018.

 technologies called Mobile WiMAX and LTE (Long-Term Evolution).

-5G is already in development and expected to become available around 2020.
+5G is already well in development and expected to become available around 2020.

 How do you use mobile broadband

 You can use mobile broadband in two ways.
-If you have a reasonably new
+If you have a smartphone

 you pay for access by the minute, with mobile broadband you pay by the amount you